sergioag/in18clock/README.md

 Known Issues
 ============
-No major issues are known.
-However, these minor issues exist:
+No issues are currently known.
-- When clock is off due to turn off time, IR control doesn't work.
-Cause is unknown.
-Nothing obvious.

 Third-Party Libraries
 =====================